• Skip to primary navigation

 HISTORY OF CEDARWOOD OIL

-Although no one can say for sure, the Egyptians and Sumerians were one of the earliest recorded users of cedarwood oil.
+Although no one can say for sure, the Egyptians and Sumerians were among the earliest recorded cedarwood oil users.
 The Sumerians are said to have used cedarwood oil as an ingredient in their paint.

 CEDARWOOD OIL USES: Benefits